 In Ruby 1.8, you can actually create a hash by putting an list of keys and values directly in the curly braces.
 In Ruby 1.9, that doesn't work.

-is important, especially when building enterprise applications.
-Even if a seemingly-arbitrary change looks like a net win for program correctness,
+Backwards compatibility in languages is important, especially when building enterprise applications.
+Even if a seemingly-arbitrary change looks like a net win for program correctness, it can cause problems in legacy software.

 For example, consider the following code: